 Let’s get to the crux of the NRE and NRO Account to understand about their usage and benefits in detail:

-- Non-Resident External (NRE) Account: The NRE account can be opened for the purpose of maintaining the income earned outside India with tax free interest (upto 7.95%*) on Fixed Deposits.
-Both the principal amount and interest earned are completely repatriable from India.
+- Non-Resident External (NRE) Account: The NRE account can be opened for the purpose of maintaining the income earned outside India with tax free interest (up to 7.75%*).
+In case of an NRE account, both the principal amount and interest earned are completely repatriable from India.

-- Non-Resident Ordinary (NRO) Account: The NRO account can be opened for the purpose of maintaining the income earned from India such as income from rent, pension, etc. The repatriation of the money in the account can be done up to a maximum of 1 million USD per financial year.
+- Non-Resident Ordinary (NRO) Account: The NRO account can be opened for the purpose of maintaining the income earned in India by NRIs, such as income from rent, dividends, pension, etc. The repatriation of the money in the account can be done up to a maximum of 1 million USD per financial year.
 Note: 30% tax + surcharge + education cess will be deducted at the source of interest earned in India

 |Factors to consider||Non Resident External (NRE) Account||Non Resident Ordinary (NRO) Account|